dfoleypivotal/azure-platform-automation-example/README.md

 ### **STEP 3**: Pave IaaS using Terraform

-- Using the output from the previous step create and populate the **terraform.tfvars** file with the content below.
+- Using the output from the previous steps create and populate the **terraform.tfvars** file with the content below.

 ```bash
 subscription_id = "Your Subscription Id"